 Certificates will need to be submitted to the UGME office no later than 3 weeks prior to the end of Year 3.
-Failure to do so will be considered unprofessional and may result in an incomplete course component.
-Inter-professional Collaboration will be further assessed within the rotation ITARs as well as the OSCE.
+Failure to do so will be considered unprofessional and may result in an incomplete course component and accumulation of 1.0 grade deficit points.
+Inter-professional Collaboration will be further assessed within the rotation ITARs as well as EPA 13 and the OSCE.